- Komodo dragons eat mostly meat, including rodents, goats, and pigs.

 The Komodo dragon is classified as a Vulnerable species by the ICUN.
 This is due to hunting and loss of natural habitat, as well as a decreased level of available prey.
 This species faces the increased threat of extinction shortly.
 There are only an estimated 3,000 to 5,000 Komodo dragons left in the remaining volcanic forest locations they call home.

-However, the tourism of recent years that is generated by increased interest in the Komodo dragon has helped raise awareness.
+However, the tourism of recent years that has been generated by increased interest in the Komodo dragon has helped raise awareness.
 This awareness has sparked new vitality, and efforts to preserve this species and what remains of its habitat have increased.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.